saucelabs/sauce-docs/docs/error-reporting/project-setup/symbolication.md

 ### Invalid Token

 If you receive an "invalid token" error in the response when uploading symbols via HTTP, check to make sure that you're using a symbol access token and not a submission token.
-To generate a symbol access token, see [Generating a Symbol Access Token](#generating-a-symbol-access-token).
+To generate a symbol access token, see [Generating Symbol Access Tokens](#generate-symbol-access-tokens).

 ### Missing symbols